YYoshi241/NEWER-SMBW-LH-Scripts/README.md

 ntcompress -lh <filename or path including file name ie. 01-01.arc or /Stages/01-01.arc>

+or this for Newer versions 1.3.0 or later

+ntcompress -l <filename or path including file name ie. 01-01.arc or /Stages/01-01.arc>

-then rename the file to <original file name ie. 01-01.arc>.LH as it will ouput the file with "_LH.bin" at the end.
+Then rename the file to <original file name ie. 01-01.arc>.LH as it will ouput the file with "_LH.bin" at the end.

 How to help this repository.